xled/xled-docs/docs/rest_api.rst

 Upload full movie
 -----------------

-Effect is received in body of the request with Content-Type application/octet-stream.
+Effect is sent in body of the request.
 If mode is `movie` it starts playing this effect.

 Since firmware version 1.99.18.